alapolloni/todo.txt-py/README.md

 -  If you don't know about aliases, *google linux alias* or *osx aliases*

 ## TODO/ISSUES ##
--  review the --help output

 -  add sanity checks like in todo.sh
+-  check example cfg file has everything
 -  add e for edit todo.txt in editor
 -  add action add-on ability.
 Like PV(project view) add-on.
 -  add birdseye and stuff